Harsh-berwal/spotify-ui-clone/README.md

 - Making trending songs clickable
 - Connecting trending cards to the main audio player
 - Enhancing overall interactivity and state handling
+- Not Responsive need to work on that

 ---